 Other ships’ waste covers the following kinds of waste: domestic waste, domestic waste water, slops from the holds and tanks and all waste not containing oil, including small hazardous waste such as batteries.
 There are waste containers for domestic waste at the public berths in the port area.
 Domestic waste can be deposited free of charge here.
 If the container is full, please email firstname.lastname@example.org.
 The container will then be emptied as soon as possible.
 If you have bulky (domestic) waste and/or small hazardous waste, you can deposit this with a collector who is contracted to the SAB.

 In order to ensure the proper deposit of ships’ waste, employees of the Harbour Master’s Division regularly board vessels to check compliance with the environmental regulations and the Ship Waste Decree.
 Spills are subject to a fine and contamination is cleaned up at the expense of the party responsible.

 As of 1 January 2015 a degassing ban for benzene (UN 1114) applies in the provinces of South Holland and North Brabant.
 Vessels intending to degas this substance must do so at a port reception facility which has a vapour processing system.
-For more information about the substances which may or may not be degassed at the permitted locations in the port of Rotterdam, please consult the Rotterdam Port Management Bye-laws, Chapter 10.
+For more information about the substances which may or may not be degassed at the permitted locations in the port of Rotterdam, please consult the Rotterdam Bye-laws.
 You can also contact the Harbour Coordination Centre.